Splinter group breaks from al Qaeda in North Africa

 The newly created “Caliphate Soldiers” or “Jound al Khilafa fi Ard al Jazayer” is the second group to break with AQIM, the first one being Mokhtar Belmokhtar’s group “Those who sign in Blood” who observers say are likely based now in southern Libya.

-Belmokhtar, a veteran Algerian militant and former al Qaeda commander, was blamed for masterminding the attack on Algeria’s In Amenas gas plant in early 2013, in which 40 oil workers, most of them foreigners, were killed after a four-day seige.
-(Editing by Patrick Markey and Rosalind Russell)
+Belmokhtar, a veteran Algerian militant and former al Qaeda commander, was blamed for masterminding the attack on Algeria’s In Amenas gas plant in early 2013, in which 40 oil workers, most of them foreigners, were killed after a four-day siege.